The phrase “random acts of kindness” (RAK) is relatively well known and has been shared all over the world.

 The stories in Chicken Soup for the Soul: Random Acts of Kindness will uplift you, inspire you, and brighten your day.

-Kindness Boomerang – When one person sets in motion an act of kindness that is passed along to others
+When one person sets in motion an act of kindness that is passed along to others.

-Acts of Kindness that have made the world a better place, Scoop.
+Acts of Kindness that have made the world a better place.

 How you treat others is ultimately who you are.
-Motivation for being kind, Fearless Soul.
+Motivation for being kind.

-The scientifically proven benefits of being kind to others, The Science of Being Kind.
+The scientifically-proven benefits of being kind to others.

-Mark Kelly encourages to complete one act of kindness each day to change lives
+Mark Kelly encourages us to complete one act of kindness each day to change lives.

 No kind action ever stops with itself.
 One kind action leads to another.
 Good example is followed.
 A single act of kindness throws out roots in all directions, and the roots spring up and make new trees.
 The greatest work that kindness does to others is that it makes them kind themselves.